-We were unable to match the calculation of the OPEB Expense presented in the RHB GASB No. 75 report.
-We believe the difference lies in the recognition of deferred inflows related to the projected and actual earnings on OPEB plan investments that occurred in 2018.
-In discussions with OSA staff, they indicated that the variance is considered a trivial misstatement.
+We were unable to match the calculation of the OPEB Expense presented in the DIPNC GASB Statement No. 75 report.
+We believe the discrepancy is due to the treatment of the \$30-thousand-dollar item labelled "Other" on page 2 of the GASB Statement No. 74 letter.
+We corresponded with OSA staff concerning these items and they indicated that the variances are considered trivial misstatements.